 Other over-the-counter drugs and prescription drugs can treat GERD.
 They work more slowly than antacids but give you longer relief.
 Your doctor or nurse can tell you how to take these drugs.
 There are two different types of these drugs:

 You will have follow-up visits with your doctor to check your esophagus.
-You may also need to have dental check-ups every 6 months.
+You may also need to have dental check-ups.
 GERD can cause the enamel on your teeth to wear away.